tcltk/tcl/doc/markdown/expr.md

 Each operand has one of the following forms:

-A \fBnumeric value\fR
+A **numeric value**
 : ...see next...

 Either integer or floating-point.
-The first two characters of an integer may also be \fB0d\fR for decimal, \fB0b\fR for binary, \fB0o\fR for octal or \fB0x\fR for hexadecimal.
+The first two characters of an integer may also be **0d** for decimal, **0b** for binary, **0o** for octal or **0x** for hexadecimal.

-A floating-point number may be take any of several common decimal formats, and may use the decimal point \fB.\fR, \fBe\fR or \fBE\fR for scientific notation, and the sign characters \fB+\fR and \fB-\fR.
+A floating-point number may be take any of several common decimal formats, and may use the decimal point **.**, **e** or **E** for scientific notation, and the sign characters **+** and **-**.
 The following are all valid floating-point numbers:  2.1, 3., 6e4, 7.91e+16.
-The strings \fBInf\fR and \fBNaN\fR, in any combination of case, are also recognized as floating point values.
+The strings **Inf** and **NaN**, in any combination of case, are also recognized as floating point values.
 An operand that doesn't have a numeric interpretation must be quoted with either braces or with double quotes.

-Digits in any numeric value may be separated with one or more underscore characters, "\fB_\fR".
+Digits in any numeric value may be separated with one or more underscore characters, "**_**".
 A separator may only appear between digits, not appear at the start of a numeric value, between the leading 0 and radix specifier, or at the end of a numeric value.
 Here are some examples:

 ```
 expr 100_000_000		100000000